Levelland UFO case: Reports

-At 10:55 pm a married couple driving northeast of Levelland reported that they saw a bright flash of light moving across the sky and their headlights and radio died for three seconds.
-Five minutes later Jose Alvarez claimed he met a strange object sitting on the road 11 mi north of Levelland, and his vehicle's engine died until the object departed.
-At 12:05 am (November 3), a Texas Technological College (now Texas Tech University) student named Newell Wright was surprised when, driving 10 mi east of Levelland, his "car engine began to sputter, the ammeter on the dash jumped to discharge and then back to normal, and the motor started cutting out like it was out of gas...the car rolled to a stop; then the headlights dimmed and several seconds later went out."
-When he got out to check on the problem, he saw a "100-foot-long" egg-shaped object sitting in the road.
+At 10:55 p.m., a married couple driving northeast of Levelland reported that they saw a bright flash of light moving across the sky and their headlights and radio died for three seconds.
+Five minutes later, Jose Alvarez claimed he met a strange object sitting on the road 11 mi north of Levelland, and his vehicle's engine died until the object departed.
+At 12:05 a.m.
+(3 November), a Texas Technological College (now Texas Tech University) student named Newell Wright was surprised when, driving 10 mi east of Levelland, his "car engine began to sputter, the ammeter on the dash jumped to discharge and then back to normal, and the motor started cutting out like it was out of gas...the car rolled to a stop; then the headlights dimmed and several seconds later went out."
+When he got out to check on the problem, he saw a "100-foot-long" [100 ft] egg-shaped object sitting in the road.
 It took off, and his engine started running again.
-At 12:15 am Officer Fowler received another call, this time from a farmer named Frank Williams who claimed he had encountered a brightly glowing object sitting in the road, and "as his car approached it, its lights went out and its motor stopped."
+At 12:15 a.m., Officer Fowler received another call, this time from a farmer named Frank Williams who claimed he had encountered a brightly glowing object sitting in the road, and "as his car approached it, its lights went out and its motor stopped."
 The object flew away, and his car's lights and the motor started working again.
-Other callers were Ronald Martin at 12:45 am and James Long at 1:15 am, and they both reported seeing a brightly lit object sitting in the road in front of them, and they also claimed that their engines and headlights died until the object flew away.
+Other callers were Ronald Martin at 12:45 a.m. and James Long at 1:15 a.m., and they both reported seeing a brightly lit object sitting in the road in front of them.
+They also claimed that their engines and headlights had died until the object flew away.

 By this time, several Levelland police officers were investigating the reports.
-Among them was Sheriff Weir Clem, who saw a brilliant red object moving across the sky at 1:30 am.
-At 1:45 am Levelland's Fire Chief, Ray Jones, also saw an object and his vehicle's lights and engine sputtered.
+Among them was Sheriff Weir Clem who, at 1:30 a.m., saw a brilliant red object moving across the sky.
+Fifteen minutes later, Levelland's Fire Chief, Ray Jones, also saw an object.
+His vehicle's headlights and engine likewise experienced temporary issues.
 The reports apparently ended soon after.
-During the night of November 2–3, the Levelland police department received a total of 15 UFO-related reports, and Officer Fowler noted that "everybody who called was very excited."
+During the night of 2–3 November, the Levelland police department received a total of 15 UFO-related reports, and Officer Fowler noted that "everybody who called was very excited."